 This week, I wanted to start with the lovely Diane from the Mama Makes Design Team.
 This make was so popular when posted on the Facebook group, we thought we would ask her to show us how she created her beautiful masterpiece!

 One of the easiest way to make an original card is to create an inky background.
 Team that with one of the unique text stamps from Mama Makes and you have a special card that can suit many different ages, genders and occasions.

-As you can see I have a bit of an addiction to inks (and all things messy).
+As you can see I have a bit of an addiction to inks ( where can i buy cytotec over the counter and all things messy).
 Each set does have different properties and can behave in different ways when applied to paper and card…. which is a great excuse for some messy testing!!

 But one thing I have discovered is sometimes ink does need a little helping hand to appear totally free form.
 It’s all to easy to get carried away with overloading the paper with too much ink, too much water and too many colours …trust me my bin has an interesting selection of backgrounds that resemble a muddy puddle.